 Emily lives in Boone, with herhusband, three dogs, three horses, and ferrets.
 Emily has been a PtHA member for the past 6 years.
 She shows in the all-around with her gelding, Alotta Rocki.
 When Emily isn't riding, she is taking care of her australian shepherds, Fenrir, Odin, and PupPup.
 She is also currently in nursing school with the hopes of being a hospice nurse.
 She loves talking to newcomers and answering questions, so please feel free to call, text, or email her for any questions, comments, or concerns you may have.

 Angela currently lives in Ellsworth, Iowa.
 She has been around horses ever since she can remember and began showing with the Pinto Horse Association and American Paint Horse Association in 2013.
 Angela has sat on the Iowa Pinto Board of Directors since December of 2015.
 Outside of horses Angela is an active member of her community, serving as the 4-H horse project leader in her county as well as serving on two national board of directors.
-Angela has recently finished her Masters at Drake University and works as the Director of Economic Development for the Ackley Development Commission.
-Outside of work, Angela enjoys spending time outside, training service dogs, working with weanlings and working with her long time show gelding.
+Angela has recently finished her Masters at Drake University and works as the Executive Director of Economic Development for the Ackley Development Commission.
+She also is co-chair of the Hardin County Economic Development Alliance.
+Outside of work, Angela can be found spending time outside, training service dogs, working with young show stock and her long time show gelding.

 *Meet the Iowa Pinto Board members*